 A couple weeks ago I visited the School where I worked with Special Ed Pre-Schoolers.
 Of course, this prompted thoughts about how “Everything You Need to Know You Can Learn in Special Ed Pre-School.”
-One thing I talked with about with the teachers, was how overwhelmed some of the children are who don’t speak English.
-They sit in a class of approx. 20 rambunctious 4 and 5 year olds and either totally shut down or act out.
-One solution that is in place for these kids, or any kids who seems to be on the verge of a meltdown, is what they call a “Sensory Break”.
+One thing I talked with about with the teachers was how overwhelmed some of the children are who don’t speak English.
+They sit in a class of approx. 20 rambunctious 4 and 5 year-olds and either totally shut down or act out.
+One solution that is in place for these kids, or any kids who seem to be on the verge of a meltdown, is what they call a “Sensory Break”.

 The other day, as I was feeling overwhelmed and on the verge of a pre-school-type meltdown, I thought to myself, “I need a Sensory Break.”
-I truly felt like that child sitting in a classroom of wild pre-schoolers where everyone around me was speaking a different language.
+I truly felt like that child sitting in a classroom of wild preschoolers where everyone around me was speaking a different language.
 Confused and anxious and ready to blow my top or just shut down, I thought to myself: I need a Sensory Break.
 What does that look like, you ask?
 Well, there is no formula.
 Whatever works for you.
 Maybe some jumping jacks will do it for you—but for me, I need supernatural help to address what’s going on in my heart and head.
-I know it’s not always possible to leave where we are and physically refocus somewhere else, but I still think we can give ourselves a few minutes, a “brain break” as they call it at school, and get back on track.
+I know it’s not always possible to leave where we are and physically refocus somewhere else, but I still think we can give ourselves a few minutes—a “brain break” as they call it at school—and get back on track.

 If I am not paying attention to my emotions and my inner voices, I neglect that needed Sensory Break and before I know it, I am rude and huffy with the guy at the DMV because he sends me to a different line that I have to wait in for 15 more minutes and will be late picking up kids from school (sorry Mister).
-Or, I go in to full-tantrem mode.
+Or, I go in to full-tantrum mode.
 Everyone watch out!
 The world as I know it is crumbling.
 Nothing is good enough for me.
 No one understands me.
 Everyone is getting on my last nerve.
 But if, when I sense that anxiety rising in my spirit, when I seem to be re-hashing and rehearsing my resentments, and when I just can’t see the light at the end of the tunnel, I turn to God through prayer or a reading or a mantra, I can come back to my “senses” and start over.
 Sometimes my Sensory Breaks come sooner than every 45 minutes.
 It might involve a very deep prayer like, “HELP!”; it’s quick and concise and it aids me in realigning my heart and head.
 We’ve all heard the slogan, “One day at a time.”
 I challenge you to live today approximately “45 Minutes at a time.”